 - impose a duty upon a provider of an electronic store, gateway, marketplace, forum or means for purchasing or downloading software or applications to review or enforce compliance with this policy with regard to any school service provider whose school service is available for purchase or download on such electronic store, gateway, marketplace, forum or means; - impose liability on an interactive computer service, as that term is defined in 47 U.S.C. § 230(f), for content provided by another individual; or - prohibit any student from downloading, exporting, transferring, saving or maintaining his personal information, data or documents.

+Legal Refs.: Code of Virginia, 1950, as amended, § 22.1-289.01.

 Cross Refs.: ET Educational Technology Foundation and Public

 School Foundations

+JO Student Records

 KMA Relations with Parent Organizations